euclio/video-game-console-design/lab3/README.md

 Given the data that we obtained, I would be inclined to say that Bryan's controller performs slightly better than mine.
-Of course, his controller was associated with more wins, but players were also more inclined to use reversals, which turns out to be a very effective strategy in Lugaru.
-Interestingly, my controller performed better in landing kicks and score (which are likely related).
-This leads me to believe that controller may be slightly more precise in performing kick actions or receiving bonuses.
+Of course, his controller was associated with more wins, but players were also more effective in performing attacks in general.
+Interestingly, players were more likely to perform reversals with my controller (which I attribute to Bryan's controller mapping "crouch" to a shoulder button).
+However, reversals are a higher-risk strategy, which might have contributed to my controller having fewer wins.

 ## Conclusion